-Automatically detect and remediate passwords exposed on the dark web in as little as 15 minutes
+Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 For the criminal underground, getting access to systems and networks is a primary objective, and over the past several years, we’ve seen adversaries move towards automation and advanced cybercrime enablement services to increase their chances of success.